voxpupuli/voxpupuli.github.io/_docs/how_to_run_acceptance_tests.md

 ### Bundle/Ruby

-Beaker is installed as a gem via bundler, it will run in ruby 2.7 to 3.3 (as of time of writing.)
+Beaker is installed as a gem via bundler, it will run in ruby 2.7 to 3.4 (as of time of writing).
 It should be trivial to install via your package manager or gem.

 #### Debian/Ubuntu